-- Connectedness: With Wi-Fi and Bluetooth, you can connect your car to your smartphone.
+- Connectedness: Wi-Fi and Bluetooth can connect your car to your smartphone.
 This technology allows you to make and receive calls through your car’s audio system, listen to music from your smartphone or stream music from an app.
 The level of connectedness offered on base models vary greatly, so determine whether this is a feature you really want to pay for before heading to the dealership.
 Having Bluetooth technology in your vehicle is a safer choice and may be required in many states to meet the “hands free” laws that do not allow a driver to have their phone at your ear.

 The way you use your vehicle should be an important factor when selecting a brand and model.
 Realistically consider the reasons you drive to figure out what kind of automobile you should buy.

-- Carpooling: If you regularly take your children to school or other events or if you carpool with others to and from work, consider a larger sedan, mid-sized crossover or SUV.
-These models may cost a little more, but making sure that all of your passengers have plenty of room will be worth it.
+- Carpooling: If you regularly take children to school or other events or if you carpool with others to and from work, consider a larger sedan, minivan, mid-sized crossover or SUV.
+These models may cost a little more, but making sure that all of your passengers and cargo have plenty of room will be worth it.

-- Fun: If you love driving or if you want whatever driving you do to be enjoyable, consider a sports car or SUV with off-road capabilities.
-Test drive a few models to determine what seems the most thrilling.
+- Fun: If you love driving or if you want driving to be enjoyable, consider a sports car, convertible or SUV with off-road capabilities.
+Test drive a few models to determine what offers the spirited drive you prefer.

 A down payment and monthly payments on a vehicle are the most significant cost of owning a car.
 However, many other factors can determine how much money you’ll spend on your car each month.

 - Fuel: More fuel-efficient vehicles will save you gas money every time you fill up the tank.
 Hybrids require even less gas, but they often come with a higher price tag up front.
 If you don’t drive that many miles, the investment in the hybrid might not pay off financially.
-Cars that require diesel or high-octane fuel will cost you more at the gas pump.
+Some cars require diesel or high-octane fuel, consider the cost in your final choice.

 - Insurance: Different brands and models of cars will cost different amounts to insure.
 Your driving record and credit rating are also considered in your insurance rates.
 Talk to your insurance company about the models you are considering so you’re not surprised by your new premium.

-A vehicle’s size may be classified by its weight, length, wheelbase, or interior cubic space, depending on which agency is classifying it.
+A vehicle’s size may be classified by its weight, length, wheelbase, cargo capacity, towing capability or interior cubic space.
 When shopping for a new automobile, you will probably be most interested in how much room there is in the interior space.

 - Compact: If you will use your car primarily to commute and/or if only one or two passengers will be riding in the car with you, a compact car might be a good choice.
 These cars will have less room but will also be more fuel efficient.

-- Mid-size: Mid-size vehicles may include sedans, small crossovers or small SUVs.
+- Mid-size: Mid-size vehicles may include sedans, midsize crossovers or midsize SUVs.
 These automobiles will comfortably accommodate four or five adult occupants.

 - Large: If you need a vehicle that can safely and comfortably hold more than five people, consider a minivan or full-size SUV.
 If you’re not sure if you need a mid-size or large vehicle, take one of each for a test drive.